travis-ci/docs-travis-ci-com/user/getting-started.md

 Once GitHub hook is set up, push your commit that adds .travis.yml to your repository.
 That should add a build into one of the queues on [Travis CI](http://travis-ci.org) and your build will start as soon as one worker for your language is available.

-To start a build you can either commit and push something to your repository, or you can go to your GitHub service hooks page and use the "Test Hook" button for Travis.
+To start a build you can either commit and push something to your repository, or you can go to your GitHub service hooks page and use the "Test Hook" button for Travis CI.
 Please note that **you cannot trigger your first build using Test Hook button**.
 It has to be triggered by a push to your repository.

 ### Step five: Tweaking your build configuration

 Chances are, your project requires some customization to the build process.
-Maybe you need to create a database before running your tests or you use build tools different from what Travis defaults are.
+Maybe you need to create a database before running your tests or you use build tools different from what Travis CI's defaults are.
 Worry not.
-Travis lets you override almost everything.
+Travis CI lets you override almost everything.
 See [Build Configuration](/user/build-configuration/) to learn more.

 After making some changes to the `.travis.yml`, don't forget to check that it is [valid YAML](http://yaml-online-parser.appspot.com/) and run `travis-lint` to validate it.

 ### Step six: Learn more

-A Travis worker comes with a good number of services you might depend on, including MySQL, PostgreSQL, MongoDB, Redis, CouchDB, RabbitMQ, memcached and others.
+A Travis CI worker comes with a good number of services you might depend on, including MySQL, PostgreSQL, MongoDB, Redis, CouchDB, RabbitMQ, memcached and others.

 See [Database setup](/user/database-setup/) to learn how to configure a database connection for your test suite.
 More information about our test environment can be found [in a separate guide](/user/ci-environment/).